Close Cookie Popup

 The Emotion Books: Extending Learning Beyond the Game

 Welcome back!
 You're now comfortable with running Hey Feelings game sessions (Articles 2 & 3).
-Now, let's unlock the full potential of each Emotion World by diving into the Emotion Books (Workbooks) and the wonderfully engaging Little Microphones audio activity.
+Now, let's unlock the full potential of each Emotion World by diving into the Emotion Books (Workbooks).
 These components are key to transforming a single game session into a rich, multi-lesson unit that extends learning and kids creativity.

-The Emotion Book: Your Student's Creative & Reflective SEL Journal
+The Emotion Books: Creative & Reflective SEL Journal

 The Emotion Book (whether you're using the premium Printed Books or the flexible Printable PDF Pages from the Academy Platform) is much more than just a place to track game progress.
 Its true power lies in its ability to: